-- Current photograph (released only after interview is offered)
+- Current photograph (released only after an interview is offered)

 - Curriculum vitae

-- Personal statement reflecting commitment to pediatric cardiology
+- A personal statement reflecting commitment to pediatric cardiology

-- Three letters of recommendation from members of your faculty, including one form a pediatric cardiologist, and one from the Residency Program Director.
+- Three letters of recommendation from members of your faculty, including one from a pediatric cardiologist, and one from the Residency Program Director.

 - Medical Student Performance Evaluation (Dean’s letter)